jzapata87/walkietalkieappios/README.md

 # walkietalkieappios

 Trying to make a copy of Zello app.
-First going to use networking by Websockets first then UDP.
+First going to use networking by Websockets then UDP.

 ## Built With